h2o/h2o/README.md

 [![Build Status](https://travis-ci.org/h2o/h2o.svg?branch=master)](https://travis-ci.org/h2o/h2o)

-H2O is a very fast HTTP server with support for HTTP/1.x and HTTP/2 written in C.

-It can also be used as a library.
+H2O is a very fast HTTP server written in C.  It can also be used as a library.

-Supported Protocols
----
+The server supports following protocols.

 - HTTP/1.0 (http and https)
 - HTTP/1.1 (http and https)
-- Websocket (RFC6455, both ws and wss)
 - HTTP/2.0 (draft 14, via direct, Upgrade, NPN, ALPN)

+At library level, support for Websocket (RFC6455, both ws and wss) is provided as well.

 Building and Running the Server
 ---